CumulusNetworks/DUE/docs/manpage-due-1.md

 :   With --create, allow directories to be created, but do not try
     to build the image.
 Effectively stops use of --dir.
 	Useful for debugging directory configuration issues.

+--filter [term]
+:   With --create --help, filter examples to contain [term].

 2 - Build a Docker image from the image build directory.

 --dir [dirname]